1995–96 Los Angeles Lakers season

 The 1995–96 Los Angeles Lakers season was the 48th season for the Los Angeles Lakers in the National Basketball Association, and their 36th season in Los Angeles, California.
 It was also the highlight of retired All-Star guard, and Lakers legend Magic Johnson making a comeback at the age of 36; Johnson had retired from the NBA early into the 1991–92 season due to his HIV infection.

+Season summary

+Off-season

 During the off-season, the team signed free agents Corie Blount and Derek Strong.

+Regular season

-The Lakers got off to a slow start by losing three of their first four games of the regular season, but soon recovered holding a 24–18 record before Johnson's arrival on January 30, 1996, in a 128–118 home victory over the Golden State Warriors at the Great Western Forum; Johnson scored 19 points along with 8 rebounds, 10 assists and 2 steals in 27 minutes off the bench.
-The Lakers won ten of their twelve games in February, which included an 8-game winning streak, and held a 28–19 record at the All-Star break.
+The Lakers got off to a slow start by losing three of their first four games of the regular season, and played around .500 in winning percentage with a 17–17 start to the season.
+The team soon recovered holding a 24–18 record before Johnson's arrival on January 30, 1996, in a 128–118 home win over the Golden State Warriors at the Great Western Forum; Johnson scored 19 points along with 8 rebounds, 10 assists and 2 steals in 27 minutes off the bench.
+The Lakers won ten of their twelve games in February, which included an eight-game winning streak, and held a 28–19 record at the All-Star break.
+The Lakers finished in second place in the Pacific Division with a 53–29 record, and earned the fourth seed in the Western Conference; it was their first 50-win season since the 1990–91 season.

-However, in March, after a game against the Seattle SuperSonics, scoring leader Cedric Ceballos missed the team's charter flight to Seattle without explanation, as the Lakers were scheduled to play the SuperSonics again; Ceballos went missing for a few days, but later on returned to the team, and was suspended without pay.
-Their troubles continued as Nick Van Exel shoved a referee during a road game against the Denver Nuggets on April 9, and was suspended for the final seven games of the regular season.
-Johnson was also suspended for three games for bumping into a referee during a home game against the Phoenix Suns on April 14.
-The Lakers finished in second place in the Pacific Division with a 53–29 record, and earned the fourth seed in the Western Conference.